I want to move abroad, where do I start?

 Here are some tips you can consider to save money on food and accommodation while you’re abroad.

 The dimension of volunteering is full of beautiful surprises if traveling the world for free (or close to) is what you aim to do.
 In every place in the world there are farms, guesthouses and families offering food and accommodation in exchange for help with various daily chores.
 You work for 4 to 6 hours per day with 1 or 2 days off.
 The beauty of this is that, if you don’t feel good in the place that you have chosen, you can leave.
 Volunteering is a cornerstone from which you can start getting to know the new country/culture.
-Check these websites with free volunteering programs abroad:
+Read about Workaway experiences to get some inspiration and see what volunteering practically means.

 Volunteering in Buddhist monasteries